Water to the Capital

 𝐕𝐞𝐠𝐞𝐭𝐚𝐭𝐢𝐨𝐧 𝐚𝐧𝐝 𝐢𝐭𝐬 𝐏𝐫𝐨𝐭𝐞𝐜𝐭𝐢𝐯𝐞 𝐈𝐦𝐩𝐨𝐫𝐭𝐚𝐧𝐜𝐞

 Heavy rains, which would otherwise be appreciated as a significant asset worldwide, are often becoming a frequent problem due to a substantial lack of knowledge in environmental science.
-This otherwise abundant rainfall has historically often, instead periodically, caused a burdensome environment and health problems in many places around the populated part of the world.
-The cause of these disastrous occasions is usually when these rain forces are all too often combined with massive illegal or obscure logging of mountain slopes and excessive over-use of pasture from farms.
+Indeed, this otherwise abundant rainfall over the highlands has historically been the most precious resource.
+Yet, regrettably, when ecological shortcomings are obscured by corrupt behaviour and unhealthy habits, it has caused a burdensome environment and health problems in many parts of the world with high population density.
+The cause of these disastrous occasions often lies in the combination of rain forces with massive illegal or unregulated logging of mountain slopes and excessive overuse of pasture from farms.

 Nature's Fundamental Reinforcement

 This tangled network of indigenous vegetation, with its reinforcements of both shallow, creates an optimized strength delivered from the past aeons of evolution.
-This network of plants and their deep, widespread roots of native trees creates tremendous stability for soil layers - with it, the consequent resistance to erosion - and constitutes a giant creator and spring water for natural groundwater reservoirs in the rock massif.
+This network of plants and their deep, widespread roots in native trees creates tremendous stability for soil layers, which in turn provides the consequent resistance to erosion and constitutes a giant creator and source of spring water for natural groundwater reservoirs within the rock massif.

 Requirements: The Indigenous Trees' Root-web